 - Le Café - Drinks and snacks on the 5th level Summer Terrace

 Outside of the museum, you can find several very good small bistros along nearby Rue de Solferino and Rue de Bac.
-Check out the menus by the doors and choose the one you like the best.
+Check out the menus posted by their doors and choose the one you like the best.
+It's hard to go wrong in this neighborhood!

 More to See & Do near the Orsay